Last Updated on January 30, 2024 by rudyooms

 3. A device registration request is sent to the Azure Device Registration Service (DRS).
 In the request, it will send the ID token, the Certificate Request (CSR), and the public part of the transport key (TkPub) along with its attestation data.

-4. After Azure DRS received the request with all the important data attached, the ID token will be validated and the corresponding device object is going to be created in Azure AD.(When using Autopilot white-glove it will be in a disabled state)
+4. After Azure DRS receives the request with all the important data attached, the ID token will be validated and the corresponding device object will be created in Azure AD.(When using Autopilot white-glove it will be in a disabled state)